redstrate/docs.xiv.zone/content/_index.md

 This is my collection of everything I know, and that I collected on FFXIV inner workings.
-This information was previously hosted in my [ffxiv-info repository](https://git.sr.ht/~redstrate/ffxiv-info), but moved here.
+This information was previously hosted in my ffxiv-info repository on GitHub, but moved here to it's own website.

 Developers, please look at the end of each page for example implementations that I know of.
 I find it incredibly useful to look at them, especially if I'm stuck on implementing something.
 If you have a project that you want to add to the list or suggest any kind of edit, don't hesitate to [email me](https://redstrate.com/about) or [fix it yourself](https://git.sr.ht/~redstrate/docs.xiv.zone)!